reyaan44/Peer-to-Peer-Bit-Torrent/README.md

 7. The client avoids redundant resource usage by skipping pieces that have already been downloaded (A Naive Pause/Resume Functionality).

 ### Todo
-1. Additional tracker support (beyond UDP, preferably HTTP) to expand connectivity options for users.
-2. Peer rating system implementation to identify and avoid bad peers.
+1. Explore DHT.
+2. Explore Magnet Links.
 3. NAT traversal implementation for improved peer connectivity behind firewalls.
+4. Peer rating system implementation to identify and avoid bad peers.
-4. Listener implementation on port 6881 to enable handshake response handling.
+5. Listener implementation on port 6881 to enable handshake response handling.
-5. Explore DHT.
-6. Explore Magnet Links.
-7. Explore Peers Pieces Mapping Algorithms.
-8. Explore UTP.

 ## 04-03-2023
 ### Till Now